 Fishing for cutthroat trout will be fair throughout the Sound until the spawning season closure on April 15.
-The bag limit for trout in all waters other than the Special Management Area is 2 trout per day, 2 in possession of which only one per day and in possession may greater than 20 inches in length, all trout over 20 inches retained must be recorded immediately and only 2 fish over 20 inches per year may be retained.
+The bag limit for trout in all waters is 2 trout per day, 2 in possession of which only one per day and in possession may greater than 20 inches in length.
+All trout over 20 inches retained must be recorded immediately and only 2 fish over 20 inches per year may be retained.

-Some nice stocked rainbow trout in the 6-8" range are caught from Blueberry Lake and Ruth Pond in Valdez.
-Grayling are stocked in Thompson Lake near Valdez.
-Both these aggressive feeders will go after small spinners or flies.
+Some nice stocked rainbow trout in the 6-8" range are caught from Blueberry Lake, Thompson Lake, and Ruth Pond in Valdez.
+Grayling were historically stocked in Thompson Lake near Valdez and some are still found in the lake.
+Both of these aggressive feeders will go after small spinners or flies.
 Try an egg-sucking leech, Royal Coachman, or bead-headed Prince nymph.

 The shrimp season opens April 15.
 Shrimp fishing is open until September 15th.
 Shrimp are primarily found in deep waters and often in inlets that have glacial inputs.
 Shrimp will begin to move into deeper waters as the fall season progresses.